saharan/HGSL/README.md

 }
 ```

-You can use arrows to generate anonymous functions.
+You can use the arrow notation to generate an anonymous function.

 ```hx
 import hgsl.Global.*;